 They farm their vineyards as organically as possible – not using Round up to remove weeds but rather doing so by hand and with machine.
 While the Snowdens own 160 acres only 23 are actually planted to vines.
 This wasn’t always the case; when their property was first homesteaded in the late 1870’s the owners at that time cleared 75 acres of forest land – for both vines and fruit trees.
 Two varietals you do not see in the Napa Valley anymore were planted here – Malvoisie and Chasselas.

 Today their vineyards are separated into a number of blocks each of which is harvested separately; this ensures that only the ripest fruit is used.
 In addition, each block is fermented separately until the final blending takes place.
-Native yeast is used during the fermentation and after this is finished, only free run juice (the highest quality) is placed into the barrels for aging.
+Indigenous yeast is used during the fermentation and after this is finished, only free run juice (the highest quality) is placed into the barrels for aging.
 All wine is bottled unfiltered for maximum flavor.

 The wine is made at Fantesca Winery across the valley on Spring Mountain above the town of St. Helena.
 We tasted the 2006 Sauvignon Blanc made from the only non estate grapes used (sourced from Beckstoffer’s Rutherford based vineyard).
 As of press time this wine was already sold out!
 Only 200 cases were produced – its a crisp clean wine with notes of fresh cut grass, pineapple and grapefruit flavors.